clbarrell/growth/README.md

 - small button shows only on xs screen for "Checkin"
 - comment answers background readable
 - Feature tests to ensure checkin operates as expected
+- Move edit goal side menu into own buttons at bottom of goal#view page
+- maybe have a button / alert that shows up when needing checkin in goal#view
+- installed Puma webserver